AyoubBrm/ai-face-detect-and-custom-data-set/README.md

 1- detect/train4/weights/best.pt

-# Ensure the model file exists in this directory before executing the script.
+# Ensure the model file exists in this directory before executing the script .

 # 🔧 Customization

 1- Supports any dataset in YOLO annotation format.

-2- Modify train.py to adjust training settings like batch size, learning rate, and epochs.
+2- Modify train.py to adjust training settings like batch size, learning rate, and epochs .

-3- Update run.py to configure inference settings, such as confidence thresholds and input sources.
+3- Update run.py to configure inference settings, such as confidence thresholds and input sources .

+# Note

+*  You can use your own dataset instead of a predefined one not just for face detect it's your own choose .

 # Result